exalt/exalt-router/README.md

 Parameters are path fragments that are prefixed with a colon and if you want the parameter to be optional you can end it with a question mark.
 Any route parameters get passed as attributes on the rendered component.

+When defining a default route to render if there is no match, just omit the url attribute.

 **Example**
 ```html
 <exalt-router>